 Be ready for it

-This is where a Unistellar smart telescope earns its place on eclipse day.
-Not for marketing reasons — for what its GoTo Sun and Sun-tracking technology actually removes: the fumbling, the danger, and the missed moment.
+This is where a UNISTELLAR Smart Telescope earns its place on eclipse day.
+Not for marketing reasons, but for what its GoTo Sun and Sun-tracking technology actually removes: the fumbling, the danger, and the missed moment.

 GoTo Sun: pointing, without the guesswork